-Does the entity extend any life insurance or any compensatory package in the event of death of (A) Employees (Y/N) (B) Workers (Y/N)?
+1) Does the entity extend any life insurance or any compensatory package in the event of death of (A) Employees (Y/N) (B) Workers (Y/N)?

-In the event of any unfortunate death of an employee or worker, the Company ensures that the families are covered through Employees' Deposit Linked Insurance Scheme to ensure their stability and well-being.
+In the event of any unfortunate death of an employee or worker, the Company ensures that the families are compensated through Employees' Deposit Linked Insurance Scheme, Grade based insurance and insurance coverage under gratuity policy to ensure their stability and well-being.